-One Prattville man is dead, a woman is in critical condition, and a Montgomery man has been charged with homicide by vessel and boating under the influence after a horrific boating accident on Lake Martin.
+Aug, 2008 — One Prattville man is dead, a woman is in critical condition, and a Montgomery man has been charged with homicide by vessel and boating under the influence after a horrific boating accident on Lake Martin.

 Patrick Cumbie, 22, is in the Elmore County Jail under $15,000 bond for the death of Donny Tatum, a 62-year-old Prattville man, according to the Alabama Marine Police.
-Tatum’s sister-in-law, Sue Tatum, is in critical condition after suffering life-threatening injuries, said Whit Moncrief, who is a Prattville resident and a friend of the victims.
+Donny Tatum’s sister-in-law, Sue Tatum, is in critical condition after suffering life-threatening injuries, said Whit Moncrief, who is a Prattville resident and a friend of the victims.

 Three other people suffered injuries and were taken to hospitals in Tallassee and Montgomery, said Marine Police Sgt.
 Gary Buchanan, who worked the crash.
 He did not believe their injuries were life-threatening.

-“In a boating accident, you have the added dangers and complications presented by the lake itself,” he said in a news release issued after the accident.
-“You can’t just drive an ambulance out onto the water to get to the injured.”
+“In a boating accident, you have the added dangers and complications presented by the lake itself.
+You can’t just drive an ambulance out onto the water to get to the injured.

-Buchanan said Cumbie was arrested and charged with boating under the influence, which was increased to homicide by vessel when the victim died.
+Cumbie was arrested and charged with boating under the influence, which was increased to homicide by vessel when the victim died.

-Buchanan said the accident took place in the Little Kowaliga Creek section of Lake Martin near Real Island Marina.
+The boating accident took place in the Little Kowaliga Creek section of Lake Martin near Real Island Marina.

 Officers from the Eclectic Police Department, deputies from the Elmore County Sheriff’s Department, and members of the Kowaliga Volunteer Fire Department responded to assist.
-He said neither boat sank, and both were driven back to the dock at Sinclair’s, a popular restaurant on the Elmore County side of Lake Martin near Alabama 63.
+Buchanan said neither boat sank, and both were driven back to the dock at Sinclair’s, a popular restaurant on the Elmore County side of Lake Martin near Alabama 63.